INTEGRATIVE CHI KUNG

 We are not a biologic creature, we are an atomic light energy being.
 We are not made from the material of cells, we are made from material of atoms.
 The mitochondria in your cells, which produce Adenosine Triphosphate (ATP), 1 cubic centimeter of mitochondria are capable of producing 10,000 times more energy in the form of electrons than 1 cubic centimeter of the surface of the sun.
 We transfer light energy between our cells, this is life.

-Mitochondria are tiny organelles (think of them as microorganism) contained within nearly all your cells.
+Mitochondria are tiny organelles (think of them as microorganisms) contained within nearly all your cells.
 One of their many critical roles is to produce energy by combining nutrients from the sugars and fats we eat with oxygen from the air we breathe.

 Researchers estimate that we have an average of approximately 55,800 trillion mitochondria within the cells of an average adult (30% of our body weight).
 If that number is hard to comprehend, consider that more than 1 billion mitochondria would fit on the head of a pin.

 Mitochondria are non-human, they look like bacteria but their DNA looks like a virus.
 They can convert fat or sugars into Adenosine triphosphate (ATP) ― the only fuel that a cell can run on.
 We have borrowed life from the mitochondria.
-All your mitochondria is inherited from the mother, non from the father, in rare cases, the father might pass on his mtDNA to the offspring.
+All your mitochondria is inherited from the mother, none from the father, in rare cases, the father might pass on his mtDNA to the offspring.
 They are 3 species with 14 quadrillion cells and 37 genes.